awsdocs/amazon-transcribe-developer-guide/doc_source/create-med-vocab-text.md

 [TAB]ay-tree-o-ven-trick-u-lar-node-al-re-entr-ant-tack-ih-card-ia[TAB][TAB]atrioventricular-nodal-reentrant-tachycardia
 ```

 For reading ease, the following tables show the preceding examples more clearly in html format\.
-They are meant only to illustrate the examples above\.
+They are meant only to illustrate the examples\.

 | Phrase | IPA | SoundsLike | DisplayAs |